Key Takeaways

 - War-related trauma

-Quiet BPD Diagnosis
+Quiet BPD Signs and Symptoms

 Instead of carrying out a specific test, licensed professionals typically use a combination of assessments and interviews to diagnose borderline personality disorder.
 According to the DSM-5, these are the main criteria for an official diagnosis: